aaronguostudio/learning/ios/udemy/bootcamp/se18-todoey-app/README.md

   - save categories and items
   - delete items
   - query and sort items
+  - add an item for Category
+    - currentCategory.items.apprend(newItem)
   - add new dateCreated field on Item
   - delete the app to make the data to migrate